d2ndjim/hello-rails-react/README.md

 # Rails-React App

->  The application is a test of combining rails API and a react application
+>  The application is a test of combining rails API and a react to make a full stack app
 ## Built With

 - Languages: Ruby, JavaScript